Accessibility Tools

 Care as a Public Good and a Human Right

 Valentina Contreras, our Program Officer on Public Services and Care, opened the meeting's first plenary with a powerful intervention titled "Care and Support: A Social Right and a Public Good".
-Her presentation laid the conceptual and political groundwork for the event, challenging participants to reimagine care not as a private burden or an individual responsibility, but as a human right stemming from the International Covenant on Economic, Social and Cultural Rights, which must be enshrined as a justiciable right, with legal and institutional guarantees ensuring state obligation, regulation, and public provision.
+Her presentation laid the conceptual and political groundwork for the event, challenging participants to reimagine care as a human right stemming from the International Covenant on Economic, Social and Cultural Rights, which must be enshrined as a justiciable right, with legal and institutional guarantees ensuring state obligation, regulation, and public provision.

 "We are not just talking about services, we are talking about the right to live in dignity."
 She stated that care is the foundation of life, yet our societies continue to treat it as invisible, unpaid, or outsourced.